Probabilistic distances-based hallucination detection in LLMs with RAG: Experiments

 As for the baselines, we employed the following settings: for the consistency-based methods, we used $N = 20$ additional generations, following the ablation study in~\cite{manakul2023selfcheckgpt}.
 Hidden state-based classifiers were trained on the embeddings from the $16$-th model layer, as the prior work has shown that the middle transformer layers contain the most factuality-related information~\cite{sky2024androids, azaria-mitchell-2023-internal}.

-For Minkowski-KDE, we generated BERT embeddings from concatenated prompt-response pairs to properly capture the factual alignment between generated content and its source context.
+The reported results are averaged over 5 runs with different data splits, using test sets comprising 25\% of the data and a fixed validation set size of 100.